 *Be sure to see the recipe card below for the full ingredients list & instructions!*

-TIP: You can use the microwave for this step if you’d pref.
+TIP: You can use the microwave for this step if you’d prefer.
 Heat the butter and chocolate in 20-second increments in the microwave, stirring in between each burst.
-Continue until all the chocolate and butter has melted.
+Continue until the chocolate/butter has melted.

 Let cool in the pan for at least 15 minutes, then use the paper sling to lift out the brownies onto a wire rack.
 You can either enjoy them whilst they are still warm and gooey or place them in the fridge to then cut them into neat slices (Image 13).

-My favourite way to serve these brownies: I love love love these Triple Chocolate Brownies served warm (or hot) with a big scoop of vanilla bean ice cream and an extra drizzle of Lyle's Golden Syrup over the top.
+I love these Triple Chocolate Brownies served warm (or hot) with a big scoop of vanilla bean ice cream and an extra drizzle of golden syrup over the top.
 It turns this comforting brownie into a decadent dessert!
-Hot brownie with ice cream is my kids' favourite ever dessert!
-I mean, who can blame them!
-(Scroll down below)

 - Aerate the mixture.
-For the sugar to dissolve and eggs to aerate, you need to beat the mixture for a decent amount of time.
-You'll know its ready when you lift out the beaters and a ribbon of batter runs off.
-You'll achieve the crispy shiny top with this technique.
+For the sugar to dissolve and the eggs to aerate, you need to beat the mixture for a decent amount of time.
+You'll know it's ready when you lift out the beaters and a ribbon of batter runs off.
+You'll achieve a crispy shiny top with this technique.

 - Don't overbake.
-The outside edges of the brownies need to be set but when you gently shake the pan there has to be a very slightest jiggle in the centre.
+The outside edges of the brownies need to be set but when you gently shake the pan there has to be the slightest jiggle in the centre.
 The brownies will continue to bake when out of the oven.